Out of the Closet

 “Which one came to life?”

 “The Banshee.
-After she wasn’t on the paper anymore, I started hearing noises in the basement at night.
+After that, when she wasn’t on the paper anymore, I started hearing noises in the basement at night.
 Mom and dad said they haven’t heard anything, but they both sleep like logs.
 My sister snores and only ever hears her own snoring.
 When I asked granny, she just grumbled and said she hasn’t heard a thing.”

 “What kind of a noise is it?”